asotolongo/mv_stats/README.md

 ```

-If have MVs previous of create the extension, these MVs can be added to extension's stats using the function `mv_activity_init`
+If have MVs previous of creating the extension, these MVs can be added to the extension's stats using the function `mv_activity_init`
 ```
 test=# SELECT * FROM mv_activity_init();
  mv_activity_init